 Mr. Niculcea is the author of scholarly articles on the Romanian administration of Transnistria during World War II, including “Illegal Ukrainian Irredentism in Transnistria (1941-1944) in Ukrainian Historical Journal (2007); “Religious Education in Transnistria during the Romanian Administration (1941-1944)” in Literatura ta Cultura Polissya (2004); and “Romanian Administration in Transnistria (1941-1944): Sources and Historiography” in Zapiski Istoricheskogo fakultetu (1997).
 He is the recipient of many grants and scholarships, including an internship with the Academic Staff Mobility Program, Erasmus Mundus External Cooperation Window Program, financed by the European Commission, a research grant from the Ministry of Foreign Affairs in Romania, and an Individual Mobility Grant through the Tempus TACIS Program.
 He has language skills in Romanian, Russian, and Ukrainian.

-During his tenure at the Center, Mr. Niculcea is researching the Holocaust in Transnistria.
+During his tenure at the Center, Mr. Niculcea researched the Holocaust in Transnistria.
 Divided between the Ukraine and Moldova today, Transnistria was administered by Romania during World War II.
 Mr. Niculcea’s work brings to light the issues of the Holocaust in Eastern Europe where denial and avoidance have often been paramount.
-Through his project he seeks to fill the void in Ukrainian historiography on the Holocaust in Transnistria.
-He will focus on the role of the Romanian civil and military administrations in Bucharest and Transnistria in dealing with the Jewish question, the initiative to move the Transnistrian Jews farther East, and the role of various Romanian authorities in the incitement of the local populations against the Jews.
-Mr. Niculcea is using the Museum’s extensive archival holdings from Romania, the Ukraine, and Moldova, as well as published sources to complete his research.
+Through his project he sought to fill the void in Ukrainian historiography on the Holocaust in Transnistria.
+He focused on the role of the Romanian civil and military administrations in Bucharest and Transnistria in dealing with the Jewish question, the initiative to move the Transnistrian Jews farther East, and the role of various Romanian authorities in the incitement of the local populations against the Jews.
+Mr. Niculcea used the Museum’s extensive archival holdings from Romania, the Ukraine, and Moldova, as well as published sources to complete his research.